1931 UCI Road World Championships – Men's road race

 The men's road race at the 1931 UCI Road World Championships was the fifth edition of the event.
 The race was held as an individual time trial rather than a mass start.
-The race took place on Wednesday 26 August 1931 in Copenhagen, Denmark.
+The championship took place on Wednesday 26 August 1931 in Copenhagen, Denmark.
 The race was won by Learco Guerra of Italy.

+Race report

+The professional riders had to cover a distance of 170 kilometres, on the Copenhagen-Ringsted-Bårse-Kuge-Copenhagen route.
+They started every five minutes.
+Of the 17 riders who started, 13 finished the race.
+Italy's Learco Guerra won in 4 h 53 min 43 s, more than four minutes ahead of Ferdinand Le Drogo of France and Swiss cyclist Albert Büchi.